codingtony/mental_calc/README.md

 The default value is 10 for `maxAdd1`, `maxAdd2`,`maxMulDiv1`, `maxMulDiv2`.
 The default value is 20 for `maxSub1`, `maxSub2` (from 2 - 1 to 20 - 19).

+### Optional parameter : `t`

+Number of second per question to have a success at the end.
+The default value is 12

 #### Divisions
 The divisions are built using the `maxMulDiv1` and `maxMulDiv2` parameter indirectly.
 When building the question bank, the application construct divisions from multiplication.
 Example : with `2 x 3 = 6` the application construct the following divisions : `6 / 3 = 2` and `6 / 2 = 3`.